-DC3 Plane Wreck
+15. DC3 Plane Wreck

-The tram costs almost $20 per person (2,500 ISK) round-trip but can be worth it if you are short on time.
-It runs every 40 minutes and the last tram of the day is at 5:00 pm.
+The tram costs about $20 per person (2,500 ISK) round-trip but can be worth it if you are short on time.
+It runs every 40 minutes, and the last tram of the day is at 5:00 pm.

 Once you reach the plane wreck, you can take one-of-a-kind photos of the wreckage!
-If you visit early in the day you will have fewer tourists in your photos.
+If you visit early in the day, you will have fewer tourists in your photos.
 You can also fly your drone and get some epic shots from the air!

 If you are catching the tram, plan to give yourself 2 hours at this location.
 If you are hiking out to the wreckage, leave yourself 4-5 hours total.

 On each side of the canyon, steep and jagged cliffs rise up covered with green grass and moss on the top.
 The Fjadra River flows through the canyon, fed by a nearby glacier.

 After it became a popular stop for tourists driving Iceland’s Ring Road, designated paths and viewing points were constructed around the canyon to support visitors.

 You can easily spend 1 to 2 hours at this beautiful canyon.
-A path will guide you from the bottom of Fjaðrárgljúfur Canyon to the very top, where you can shoot Instagram-worthy photos from the viewing platforms.
+A path will guide you from the bottom of Fjaðrárgljúfur Canyon to the top, where you can shoot Instagram-worthy photos from the viewing platforms.

 The easiest way to get to Fjaðrárgljúfur Canyon is by rental car or campervan.
 It’s a 3.5-hour drive from Reykjavik or a 1-hour drive from Vik.

 Recommended by Erin from Pina Travels

-Reynisfjara Black Sand Beach & Reynisdrangar
+17. Reynisfjara & Reynisdrangar

-Taking a short stroll down the beach towards Vik will bring you to Reynisdrangar.
+A short stroll down the beach towards Vik will bring you to Reynisdrangar.
 These unique rock formations off the coast make for a very dramatic photo backdrop!

 We also enjoyed a tour riding Icelandic horses on the black sand beach near Vik!
-Read about our experience here.

 Locally known as Breiðamerkursandur, this gorgeous stretch of black sand is full of glittering chunks of ice – hence the name!

-It will take around 4.5 hours to drive from Reykjavik and 1 hour to drive from Vik to Diamond Beach so plan your trip accordingly (especially in winter when the sun sets in mid-afternoon!)
+It will take around 4.5 hours to drive from Reykjavik and 1 hour to drive from Vik to Diamond Beach, so plan your trip accordingly (especially in winter when the sun sets in mid-afternoon!)

-There are a few small restaurants in the area so you can grab lunch once you’ve seen enough, but it is recommended to bring your own as they can be expensive.
+There are a few small restaurants in the area, so you can grab lunch once you’ve seen enough, but it is recommended to bring your own as they can be expensive.

 Spend at least half an hour on the beach, taking in the breathtaking views and trying new photo angles – you can really get creative here!